Saturday, 5 August 2023

 Approaching Volos

-Top: here they grown apples, plums, cotton, tobacco, sheep, wheat and barley (water is pumped from underground for irrigation).
-Bottom: Pindus mountain rage runs like a backbone from north to south.
+Top: Here they grow apples, plums, cotton, tobacco, sheep, wheat and barley (water is pumped from underground for irrigation).
+Bottom: Pindus mountain range runs like a backbone from north to south.

 Along the road we passed many tiny shrines-chapels commemorating a loved one